-- Bury some goodies in the snow in a cooler and send your kids on a treasure hunt.
+- Bury some goodies in the snow in a cooler, create a treasure map and send your kids on a hunt for buried treasures.

 - Build a snow castle.
-Who says that castles are just for the beach?
 Make this summer pastime a fun winter experience.

 - Go ice fishing.

 - Pretend you are an Arctic explorer and make some important outdoor discoveries.

 - Create a winter version of your favorite game.
 This is a great opportunity to take scavenger hunts; play tag; red light, green light; and other fun games outside.

 - Play tag while staying in your tracks in the snow.

 - Play a game of hockey in your driveway or head to a rink with friends.

 - Find a way to make winter chores fun.
 Take turns shoveling the driveway.